-Enexis's excellent liquidity position is supported by strong cash flow generation and solid cash reserves that are sufficient to cover the planned investments and return to shareholders (dividend payout ratio agreed at 50% of net income).
-The company's liquidity position is further supported by a EUR450 million back-up overdraft facility maturing in 2015 and a comfortable repayment profile of the shareholder loan, with the next EUR500 million tranche due in 2015.
-Furthermore, in the beginning of 2012, the company successfully issued its first bond (EUR300 million due in 2022) under a newly set-up euro medium-term note (EMTN) programme, which enabled it to refinance the first tranche of the shareholder loan well ahead of its maturity and further extended the company's overall debt maturity profile.
-As a result of its prudent financial strategy, Enexis's liquidity position and capital structure strengthened over the past several years, providing comfortable headroom under both the regulatory minimum ratio requirements and financial covenants included in the company's back-up overdraft facility.
+Enexis's excellent liquidity position has historically been supported by strong cash flow generation and solid cash reserves that are sufficient to cover the planned investments and return to shareholders (dividend payout ratio agreed at 50% of net income), although this measure was negative in 2012.
+Nevertheless, the company's liquidity position is further supported by a EUR450 million back-up revolving credit facility (RCF) maturing in 2015 and a manageable repayment profile of outstanding shareholder loans, with the next EUR500 million tranche due in 2014.

+In 2012 the company successfully issued its first bonds under a new euro medium-term note (EMTN) programme, a EUR300 million and EUR500 million in January and November, respectively.
+These enabled Enexis to prefinance the first tranches of the shareholder loans ahead of maturity (tranche A in January 2012 and tranche B expected in September 2013) and further extend the overall debt maturity profile.
+As a result of its financial strategy, Enexis's liquidity position and capital structure strengthened over the past several years, providing comfortable headroom under both the regulatory minimum ratio requirements and financial covenants included in the company's RCF.